Assumption Revelation 11:19; 12:1–6, 10; 1 Corinthians 15:20–26; Luke 1:39–56

 Our chief need is to find somebody who will inspire us to do what we know we should do.

-And Emerson says that this is the role of a friend, a spouse,
+And Emerson says that this is the role of a friend, a spouse, or a parent.

 And as a Christian, I might add that this is also the role of Mary.